Skip to content

 Action Naming and Reporting

 The preferred name for an action is DoAction.
 When this name is used, the result of the action is checked and reflected in the report.
-Checking the result involves verifying if the return value is 0, false, or an empty string, indicating a failed action.
+Checking the result involves verifying that a return value of 0, false, or an empty string indicates a failed action.
 The inclusion of the Do prefix ensures that the result is checked and a line about the action is included in the report.

 It is common to have actions with names like GetSmth or SetSmth.
 These actions are meant to update or return a value but are not reflected in the report, similar to the behavior of Action.